LatticeQCD/AnalysisToolbox/docs_src/contributions/documentation.md

 You have written some readable code and, crucially, you [wrote a test for it](testing.md).
 There is only one thing left for you to do, to make sure your code can be easily used and adapted by future developers: You must document it!
 To create some documentation, please navigate to `AnalysisToolbox/doc_src/`, where you can find its source code.
-Our source code is written using [Sphinx](https://www.sphinx-doc.org/en/master/), a python documentation generator, combined with [MyST](https://myst-parser.readthedocs.io/en/latest/), which is an extension for Sphinx supporting [Markdown](https://daringfireball.net/projects/markdown/).
-You can follow those links to learn more in detail about this syntax.
-With this documentation, we just want to show you how to get started.

 ## Documentation syntax